alessandrobruni/SAS/Agent_sales.sas.md

 proc print data=controlli;run;
 ```

-... and the go, build the excle file with all the reports in separted sheets
+... and finally start to build the excel file with all the reports in separted sheets

 ```sql
 %let fileTimeStamp = %sysfunc(date(), yymmddn8.)%sysfunc(putc(%sysfunc(time(), b8601TM6.), $4.)) ;